 The properties are regarded as important assets for the Filipino Cultural Heritage District.

 The Gran Oriente is one of three residential hotels in the South Park Historic District.
 Residential hotels are also known as single-room occupancy hotels, or SROs.

 As South of Market property values skyrocketed over the years, the fraternal organization received numerous unsolicited, speculative purchase offers for the Gran Oriente Hotel.
 Community leaders wondered just how long the building could avoid being “gentrified” — sold on the private market, the units rehabbed and then leased at high rents.

-South of Market community leaders learned of a potential sale, they began to consider how keep ownership of the property in community hands, so its affordability would be positioned to survive in perpetuity.
+When South of Market community leaders learned of a potential Gran Oriente sale, they began to consider how to keep ownership of the property in community hands, so its affordability would be positioned to survive in perpetuity.

 Filipino community members asked San Francisco District 6 Supervisor Jane Kim to facilitate a solution.
 She connected the organizers and Mission Housing.
 Supervisor Kim believed Mission Housing — as a nonprofit, community-based affordable housing organization already operating in South Park — was well-qualified to strengthen and ensure the Gran Oriente is protected as permanent affordable housing for future generations.

 “The Gran Oriente Hotel is a significant building to the Filipino community in San Francisco and for the South Park neighborhood,” said Supervisor Kim.
 “It also provides 24 SRO units which provide critical affordable housing for the community.”